 (Part gravestone, part recognition of Lamarr’s scientific achievements)

 Vienna-born Lamarr became a Hollywood star and inventor.
-Her memorial recognises her contributions to technology with its unique form.
-(Group 33G Grave 80)
+The unique form marking her grave recognises her contributions to technology.

 Matthias Sindelar